vegantriathlete/blog.marceisaacson.com/_posts/2017-01-30-okay-i-have-a-pretty-good-excuse-today.md

 ---
-excerpt: <p>It's 3:48 pm right now.
-I have not worked on my class at all.
-However, I did make some good progress yesterday afternoon.
-And I have a good excuse.</p><p>This morning I stopped by two credit unions to ask about a home equity line of credit.
-  I am starting my research into investing in either rental properties or "fix and flip" properties.
-Mondays are also one of the days that I take care of getting Eli ready for (and to) school.
-I did do my workout this morning as well.</p>
+excerpt: I am starting my research into investing in either rental properties or "fix and flip" properties.
 layout: blog
 title: Okay I have a pretty good excuse today
 created: 1485816761